Adult patients with moderate to severe osteoarthritis in need of assessment for primary hip or knee arthroplasty (joint replacement).

 Standard hip and knee x-ray imaging is required to confirm a diagnosis of moderate to severe osteoarthritis for triage to an arthroplasty assessment.
 Please include the required x-ray imaging report with the referral.
 Imaging requirements are based on current clinical practice guidelines.

 Patients will be assessed by an Advanced Practice Provider.
+Patients may be asked to bring their x-ray disc or x-ray access code with them to their appointment as the Advanced Practice Physiotheripists do not have access to view imaging compelted at community clinics or hospitals outside of the HNHB region.
+The Advanced Practice Providers must be able to view the imaging for the patients at their assessments.
 The referring Primary Care Provider will receive a consult note detailing the patient's assessment and treatment recommendations within 7 business days.

 Assessments take place in MSK CIAC Hip and Knee Assessment Centres.
-The MSK CIAC Hip and Knee Program has four Assessment Centres located in hospitals in Hamilton, Brantford, Burlington and Niagara.
+The MSK CIAC Hip and Knee Program has four Assessment Centres located in hospitals in Hamilton, Brantford, Burlington and Niagara Falls.

 Patients who are identified as potential surgical candidates at their assessment, will be offered consultation with an orthopaedic surgeon.
 Patients are offered a choice of surgeon based on first available with a shorter wait time, or a surgeon or hospital of their choice.The orthopaedic surgeon will determine if the patient is a suitable surgical candidate and outline a treatment plan.
 Patient preference can be indicated on the inital referral form.